rdeodoo/odoo-toolbox/team-lead/README.md

 ## Be dedicated to the company

 Odoo is a freaking awesome company.
-If it's your first company, you are probably miles away to realizing it.
+If it's your first company, you are probably miles away from realizing it.

 Make sure people understand it.\
 Make sure people don't think the company owes them everything while they don't owe the company anything.\
-Working in Odoo is a win-win relationship, it's one of your top priority to make sure people realize that.
+Working in Odoo is a win-win relationship, it's one of your top priorities to make sure people realize that.

 We have:
 - infinite freedom
-- as close of a flat hierarchy as it can get
+- as close to a flat hierarchy as it can get
-- accessible top level management
+- accessible top-level management
 - freedom of talk
 - paid team sport activities
-- paid regular team building & after work
+- paid regular team building & after-work
 - while the salaries are not always the best, we are spoiled with extra benefits in most offices:
   - free lunch
   - free fruits & snacks
-  - free beers after work
+  - free beers after-work
   - rooftop/swimming pool/fitness in some offices
   - very nice 401k matching and insane HSA contribution in the US

 It's a company, and not a non-profit one, so nothing is perfect, but it certainly is way better than average companies.

-## Preserve the Odoo culture
+## Preserve Odoo's culture

 This is your n°1 priority, by far.
 It's not even close.\
-You can recover from everything: bad processes, bad technical people, bad project, etc. But it's close to impossible to recover from a bad mindset / culture, especially if persisted for some time.
+You can recover from everything: bad processes, bad technical people, bad projects, etc. But it's close to impossible to recover from a bad mindset / culture, especially if persisted for some time.

 This is the most valuable asset Odoo (as a company) has.
 Fight for it.

 > [!TIP]
-> As this is the most valuable asset we have, act quick when it's threatened.
+> As this is the most valuable asset we have, act quickly when it's threatened.
 > This might require firing people sooner than later.
-Toxicity spread faster
+Toxicity spreads faster
 > than you'd think, and it will hurt the good members' productivity and mindset.

 ## Know your team skills

-Have a perfectly clear overview of what each member in your team is capable of.
+Have a perfectly clear overview of what each member of your team is capable of.

-You should be able to have a good idea on who is developing quick, technically better, helping others more, has a good company culture.\
+You should be able to have a good idea of who is developing quickly, technically better, helping others more, has a good company culture.\
-It shouldn't be too hard for you to sort your team members in a specific order on the "expectation scale" we use in Odoo (NI, ME, EE..).
+It shouldn't be too hard for you to sort your team members in a specific order on the "expectations scale" we use in Odoo (NI, ME, EE..).

 > [!TIP]
-> Remember: there is not a single way for someone to exceed expectation
+> Remember: there is not a single way for someone to exceed expectations

 ## Put the spotlight on them, not on you